How long after a case of medical malpractice can I file a claim in PA?

 We start with the thinking that everything the defense expert is saying in his or her report is false, and we then force the expert to prove each and every portion of the opinion.
 This is done at the defense expert’s deposition or at trial by way of cross examination.
 We research the background of the expert, find prior written opinions or depositions from other cases, and scrutinze what the expert has said before and utilize that to destroy the expert’s opinion at trial.

-In my medical malpractice case, when my doctor is answering questions at the deposition, can I be present?
-Can I answer questions too?
+When my doctor is being questioned at a deposition, can I be present and answer questions too?

 Yes, you can and should be present.
 After a lawsuit is filed, the normal course of the discovery process is to have the depositions of all parties and witnesses be taken.
 This includes the questioning of the defendant doctor in a medical malpractice suit.
 This is the opportunity for your attorney, when deposing the defendant doctor, to get the doctor’s version of the events leading up to your injury on the record.
 As a victim of malpractice, sitting in on a deposition of the defendant in any case can be an emotional experience.
 Nevertheless, it is your attorney’s role, not yours, to ask the questions of the defendant, or of any other witnesses.
 You can however discuss questions you feel are important with your attorney before the defendant doctor’s deposition, and you can always get a copy of the deposition transcript afterward.
 But your attorney will take the lead in the questioning.